lucydot/slides/Python_2011/Python_2011.md

 ### Pairs Task (3 min)

 What is wrong with the code?
-Fix the code so that it works as intented -> Thumbs up when you are ready to share your answer.
+Fix the code so that it works as intended -> Thumbs up when you are ready to share your answer.

 ```